Philosophy Paper FAQ

 - So how do I get an A?

 One thing to do is to make sure that all of your answers to the questions just listed above are "Yes."
 But even this does not guarantee an A (especially in upper-division courses).
 An A paper also has to display some independent, creative, or original philosophical thinking.
-If nothing in your paper goes beyond anything that we talked about in class or that was talked about in the readings, it will probably get a B– or a C+.
+If nothing in your paper goes beyond anything that we talked about in class or that was talked about in the readings, it will probably get a grade somewhere in the neighborhood of a B–.

 In some of my classes, I give students two main options for papers: they can write a "Paper from Scratch," or they can use a "Prefab Topic and Outline" that I have supplied.
 Choosing a Prefab Topic and Outline makes it more difficult (though certainly not impossible) to show off independent, creative, and original philosophical thinking; for this reason, it can be harder to get an A if you choose a Prefab Topic and Outline.